 The Mount Sinai Health System Palliative Care Consult Service (5 months)

 Established in 1996 with a $250,000 grant from the New York United Hospital Fund - Hospital Palliative Care Initiative, the Hertzberg Palliative Care Institute currently supports a staff of 40 individuals with a total annual operating budget of over 8 million dollars.
 The Institute’s clinical, teaching, and research programs are supported by the hospital, the Departments of Geriatrics and Medicine, clinical billing, federal and foundation grants, and philanthropy.
-Dr. Meier serves as the Director of the Institute along with her Co-Directors: R. Sean Morrison, MD, Director of Research; Emily Chai, MD, Chief of Medical Services; and Gabrielle Goldberg, MD, Director of Education.
+Dr. Meier serves as the Director of the Institute along with her Co-Directors: R. Sean Morrison, MD, Director of Research; and Emily Chai, MD, Chief of Medical Services.

 The palliative care clinical program on average sees 110 new patients per month and saw almost 1300 patients in 2008.
 Over 60% of these patients are non-white.
 The team is involved in more than 25% of all deaths that occur at Mount Sinai Hospital.
 Thirty percent of palliative care service patients have a primary diagnosis of cancer.
 Moreover, cancer is the leading cause of death for all adult patients at Mount Sinai Hospital (62% of all deaths).
 The primary diagnoses of the remaining palliative care service patients are distributed evenly between heart disease; stroke/coma; dementia; end-stage lung, liver, and renal disease; and AIDS.